alliums/common-western-modes/README.md

 these may have minor inaccuracies in tuning.
 I plan to scrutinize these much more heavily in the future, and ensure that the ratios are optimized.

 ### credits
-ratios from [Bruce Olson](https://www.csufresno.edu/folklore/Olson/JUSTINT.HTM).
+ratios for the diatonics from [Bruce Olson](https://www.csufresno.edu/folklore/Olson/JUSTINT.HTM).
 Thank you, Dr. Olson.

 ### made by [alliums](https://github.com/alliums)
 more modes in the same format available on my github.